bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ mkdir -p pkg/{word,roll}
 ```

-Inside of those directories we can add roll_dice.go and generate_word.go files.
+Inside of those directories, we can add roll_dice.go and generate_word.go files.

 In the roll_dice.go file add the following code: